cjames-edu/1x03-using-moneo-as-money/script.md

 Follow the instructions from our second video *Setting up your own Node*, for all the steps.
 You don't need to edit the firewall rules on your router yet.

-If you aren't currently hosting your own node, please select the *Auto connect* option.
+If you won't be hosting your own node yet, please select the *Auto connect* option.
 This will instruct Feather to connect you to any one of its preselected nodes.

 After selecting the appropriate connection method click *Next*

-// next section
 ### NETWORK PRIVACY OPTIONS

-Now we're now going to select how Feather will route its network traffic.
+Now we're going to select how Feather will route its network traffic.
 The default settings will tell Feather to use Tor for its functions.
-However if you are using the *auto connect option* Feather will initially connect to a node using traditional methods.
+However if you are using the *Auto connect option* Feather will initially connect to a node using traditional clearnet methods.

-As mentioned in the second video in this series, this will reveal potentially sensitive information to the node's host and ***will reveal a connection to the Monero network to your ISP*** (Internet Service Provvider)
+As we previously mentioned in the second video of our series, connecting to the Monero daemon over the clearnet will reveal potentially sensitive information to both:
+- the node's host
+- ***your Internet Service Provider (ISP)***

-The initial synchronisation can take some time over Tor, which is why the default settings are configured this way.
-If you wish to keep your activities and IP address private you should first select *Configure manually* and then *Route all traffic over Tor*.
+The tradeoff for privacy is speed.
+Tor network traffic is slower and the initial synchronisation will take a great deal longer over Tor.
+That said, the default setting is to use Tor in order to keep your Monero activities and IP address private.

+Choose *Configure manually* and then *Route all traffic over Tor*

 If you are connecting to your own local node you may use the default settings without any worry.
-However, selecting *Route all traffic over Tor* can be used as a fail-safe option.
-This is what we will be doing.
+However, selecting *Route all traffic over Tor* can always be used as a fail-safe option.
+This is what we will be doing here today.

 Now that we've configured our network settings it's time to move on to generating our seed phrase.
 Go ahead and select *Next*.

-### GENERATING YOUR SEED PHRASE
+### GENERATE YOUR SEED PHRASE

 To continue we're going to select *Create new wallet* and then click *Next*.